Repossession by your landlord's mortgage lender

 You could consider suing your landlord for compensation for the loss of your tenancy, any storage costs and emergency accommodation.
 If you act quickly, you may be able to get compensation when the property is sold although this may depend on whether there is any money left from the sale of the property when the mortgage is repaid.

-If you're facing eviction because of your landlord's mortgage arrears, you should get advice, for example, from a Citizens Advice Bureau.
-To search for details of your nearest CAB including those that can give advice by e-mail, click on nearest CAB.
+If you're facing eviction because of your landlord's mortgage arrears you should get advice, for example from your nearest Citizens Advice.

 If you're homeless or about to be made homeless because of your landlord's mortgage arrears, you may be able to get help from your local authority.